Catalonia’s Education System: Indoctrination, Victimization, and Linguistic ‘Spies’

 Francisco Oya has suffered demonstrations attended by his own colleagues, as well as countless threats and insults.
 He was one of the teachers sharing their harrowing experiences at the U.N.’s Human Rights Commission in Geneva earlier this month.
 These teachers reported how studying in Spanish in the Catalan education system is now impossible for most.
 Ignoring judicial rulings, the Catalan authorities deny the right to bilingual education to those students who request it.

-Eye-opening studies by the Assembly for Bilingual School in Catalonia detail how parents who want their children to study in their mother tongue are singled out, isolated, and targeted with institutional bullying.
-Ultimately, they are often condemned to either putting up with the status quo, to the detriment of their child’s academic performance, or to leave Catalonia altogether, “solution” that has seen a significant internal movement of people over the past few decades.
+Eye-opening studies by the Assembly for a Bilingual School in Catalonia detail how parents who want their children to study in their mother tongue are singled out, isolated, and targeted with institutional bullying.
+Ultimately, they are often condemned to either putting up with the status quo, to the detriment of their child’s academic performance, or to leave Catalonia altogether, a “solution” that has seen a significant internal movement of people over the past few decades.

 Many, as happened to Lourdes’ daughter, leave their land in tears.